 parents.
 Our SENCO is

-- We ensure that the provision for children with special educational needs is the responsibility of all members of the
+- We ensure that the provision for children with SEN is the responsibility of all members of the

-- We ensure that our inclusive admissions practice ensures equality of access and opportunity.
+- We ensure that our inclusive admissions practice ensure equality of access and opportunity.

-- We use the graduated response system for identifying, assessing and responding to children's special educational
+- We use the graduated response system (assess, plan, do and review) applied in increasing detail and frequency to ensure

-- We ensure that parents are informed at all stages of the assessment, planning, provision and review of their children's
+- We ensure that parents are involved at all stages of the assessment, planning, provision and review of their children's

 - We provide parents with information on local sources of support and advice, eg Local offer information, Advice and

-- We provide resources (human and financial) to implement our Special Educational Needs Policy.
+- We provide resources (human and financial) to implement our Supporting Children with Special Educational Needs

 - We provide in-service training for parents, practitioners and volunteers.